arrski/PlaywrightPython/README.md

-Test cases I developed using Playwright framework, Python and Pytest run library using free to use www.saucedemo.com webpage
+Test cases I developed using Playwright framework, Python and PyTest run library using free to use www.saucedemo.com webpage